Taliabenhamo/React-Updateproject/README.md

-# Getting Started with Create React App
+# React Business Card Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a React application that allows users to create, read, update, and delete business cards.
+Only administrators have the privilege to perform these CRUD operations.

 ## Available Scripts